-Earlier this year a prospector using a hand-held metal detector discovered a quartz vein containing abundant visible gold concealed under shallow soil cover at the Gold Range property.
+Earlier in 2019 a prospector using a hand-held metal detector discovered a quartz vein containing abundant visible gold concealed under shallow soil cover at the Gold Range property.
 This area is termed the Discovery Zone, and subsequent work by CANEX has demonstrated that soil sampling should be an effective tool for identifying these covered gold zones, with a test soil line over the Discovery Zone returning up to 838 parts per billion gold in proximity to the discovery.
 CANEX has conducted 3 detailed soil lines around the discovery area to help trace the zone prior to a trenching program that will be designed to fully expose the mineralized quartz vein.
-Recent fieldwork at the Adit Zone has defined a 1000 metre long linear trend of historic workings and exposed quartz veins along the zone.
+Recent fieldwork at the Adit Zone has defined a 1000-metrelong linear trend of historic workings and exposed quartz veins along the zone.
 Surface and underground exposures at the core of the Adit Zone were mapped and chip sampled, with gold observed in several samples.
 During Q4 2019, the Company submitted a reclamation bond of US\$20,450, for its proposed exploration program.
-Permitting for trenching and drilling activities was received subsequent to September 30, 2019.
+Permitting for trenching and drilling activities was received in October 2019.
 The Company commenced its planned program during Q1 2020, which included excavator trenching, surface rock and soil sampling and geologic mapping with the goal to better define and sample known mineralized zones across their entire width and explore them along strike.
-The Company will follow up with geophysical surveys and drilling as appropriate.
+A follow up program was conducted to evaluate the newly identified target areas, and consisted of a property wide airborne magnetic survey, additional trenching and drilling and a 10-day detailed mapping and soil sampling program of multiple new targets.
+Positive magnetic survey results prompted the Company to file an appended exploration permit application with the Bureau of Land Management, to allow for an expanded trenching and drilling program and to commission an additional drone magnetic survey over two priority targets to obtain increased resolution and positioning.